nicbowman/pdsnd_github/README.md

 Bikeshare Project - Nic Bowman

 ### Description
-Programmatic analysis of bikeshare information across Chicago, New York and Washnington
+Programmatic analysis of bikeshare information across Chicago, New York and Washington

 ### Files used
 Include the files used